IJanicka/IJanicka.github.io/events.md

 I have organised several international workshops and conferences in European philosophy, evironmental humanities and art.
 Most of them have been generously supported by various institutions and foundations.

+**Co-organizer of an international workshop in political philosophy**<br>
+<a href="https://cetep.eu/metabolize-prefigure-articulate-practicing-solidarity-in-the-face-of-ecological-crisis-workshop-with-michael-marder-and-alexis-shotwell/“ target="_blank"> Metabolize, Prefigure, Articulate!
+Practicing Solidarity in the Face of Ecological Crisis”, Workshop with Alexis Shotwell and Michael Marder </a>(co-organised with Cécile Rosat), CETE-P, 20 May 2026.<br>

 **Co-organizer of a workshop on contemporary feminist ecology**<br>
 Thinking about the Living: Workshop in Contemporary Feminist Political Ecology (with Mateusz Chmurski), keynotes: Fatima Ouassak, Christina Kkona, French Research Center in Humanities and Social Sciences – Prague (CEFRES), Funded by the French Ministry of Higher Education and Research, 20 November 2025. (in French)